Pi-Zmn/WebArgo/README.md

-# DynamicWebassemblyHPC
+# WebArgo
-This Project provides a Volunteer Computing Platform that is executed in a Web Browser
+This Project provides a Volunteer Computing Platform that is executed in a Web Browser.
+Read `WebArgo_Paper.pdf` for more information.

 ## Default User (Admin) Credentials
 - Username: AdminUser-Masterarbeit-FBI-Hda